AlexandrErohin/home-assistant-tplink-router/README.md

 3. Fill Password.
 4. Click `SUBMIT`

+If you got an error please try to use HTTPS connection first

 NOTE!
+1. If you use `https` connection - You need to turn on "Local Management via HTTPS" (advanced->system->administration) in the router web UI
-1. If you use `https` connection to your router you may get error `certificate verify failed: EE certificate key too weak`.
+2. If you use `https` connection to your router you may get error `certificate verify failed: EE certificate key too weak`.
 To fix this - unset `Verify ssl`
-2. If you use `https` connection - You need to turn on "Local Management via HTTPS" (advanced->system->administration) in the router web UI
 3. Use Local Password which is for Log In with Local Password.
 Login with TP-LINK ID doesnt work

 <img src="https://raw.githubusercontent.com/AlexandrErohin/home-assistant-tplink-router/master/docs/media/router.png" width="30%">